 To quarantine simply means to keep the bird completely separate from the rest of the flock.

-It is not sufficient to just take it out of its pen and put it in a pen next door.
-The sick bird needs to be removed from the chicken house and placed it in a crate or pen in a different building.
-It should have its own food and water supplies and don’t carry feed buckets in and then back out.
+It is not sufficient to just take it out of its coop and put it in a pen next door.
+The sick bird needs to be removed from the main chicken coop and placed it in a crate or pen in a different building.

 Use a disinfectant, made up properly, to disinfect any items used in the area.
 Wash your hands after every encounter with the sick bird, and monitor the other birds for illness removing any that show symptoms right away.